Meaningful Test Corrections for All Learners

 Level 3

-Any student who scored above a 80%, likely won't beneift much from completing typical test corrections.
+Any student who scored above a 80%, likely won't benefit much from completing typical test corrections.
 For this group, they choose 5 questions from their assessment that they got correct.
 They will rank the answers from most correct to least correct and provide a justification for their rankings.
 This activity pushes students beyond simple recall and towards deeper reasoning.

 So after your next assessment give this a try and see if your students benefit from it too!
 Discover more ideas, classroom tips, and teaching strategies in the Coffee and Sneakers blog!